Program overview

 The SSIA program includes several unique features that enhance the learning experience:

-• Field Placement: Students will complete a 400-hour unpaid placement in immigration and settlement services, applying theoretical knowledge in real-world settings.
+• Field Placement: Students complete a 400-hour unpaid placement, allowing them to apply classroom knowledge in real-world settings focused on settlement services.

-• Community Development Focus: The program emphasizes co-creation and co-design with community members to address service gaps.
+• Community Development: Emphasis on co-creation and co-design with community members to address service gaps.

-• Skills Development: Students will develop essential skills such as trauma-informed settlement counselling, case management, and advocacy.
+• Skill Development: Students will develop skills in trauma-informed settlement counselling, case management, advocacy, and program planning.

 Career Options